fredriknk/nrfboards/boards/arm/msensedk/doc/index.rst

 Segger IC.

-Testing the LEDs and buttons in the nRF9160 DK
+Testing the LEDs and buttons in the msense DK
 **********************************************

 There are 2 samples that allow you to test that the buttons (switches) and LEDs on